🔑 Key takeaways:

 When Opendoor receives your offer, it will either:

 - Reject the offer

-If Opendoor flat out rejects your offer, they’ll provide feedback in case you want to know why the offer was rejected.
+If Opendoor flat-out rejects your offer, it will let you know why the offer was rejected.

 It’s important to remember that Opendoor will be more flexible on the closing date than the typical home seller since Opendoor isn’t living in or preparing to move out of the home.

 How to negotiate with Opendoor as a buyer

 Negotiating with Opendoor as a buyer isn’t like negotiating with a regular seller.
 Opendoor’s list prices are based on the price the company paid to acquire the home, repair costs, carrying costs, comparable sales in the same neighborhood, and input from local pricing experts.

 Opendoor's business model doesn't leave much room for buyers to negotiate, but working with a local real estate agent can give you a leg up.
 A realtor can tell you: